QiufangMa/control-schedule-framework/draft-wqk-control-schedule-framework.md

 ## Functional Interfaces

 To support the scheduling of network resources effectively, several functional interfaces are required.
-These interfaces facilitate communication between different components of the network scheduling system, ensuring seamless integration and operation, these include:
+These interfaces interconnect different components of the network scheduling system, ensuring seamless integration and operation, these include:

- * Schedule Service Requester and Responder API: Schedule resource creation, modification, and deletion requests and responses.
+ * Schedule Service Requester and Responder API:
+ : Schedule resource order creation, order modification, and deletion requests and responses.
 Querying of current and upcoming schedules, conflict and alert notifications.

- * Schedule Service Responder and Network API: Manages interactions with the network resources and inventory systems.
-Capable of querying available resources, allocating and deallocating resources based on current schedule plan, and monitoring resource utilization.
+ * Schedule Service Responder and Network API:
+ : Manages interactions with
+   the network resources, inventory systems, planning systems, etc. Capable of querying available resources, allocating and deallocating resources based on current schedule plan, and monitoring resource utilization.